 Inclusion is a key core value at OCNI.
-Staff are encouraged to foster and encourage diverse perspectives, opportunities, and challenges in an equal and equitable manner.
-Creating a culture of diversity and inclusion is not the thing to do, it is just an inherent part of what we do.
+Staff is encouraged to foster and promote diverse perspectives, opportunities, and challenges in an equal and equitable manner.
+Creating a culture of diversity and inclusion is not the thing to do; it is just an inherent part of what we do.
 Diverse organizations are more innovative, more resilient, and much more adaptable.

-OCNI looks beyond our own walls and is working with the nuclear supply chain to build a diverse and inclusive workforce and space. #EqualityforAll
+OCNI looks beyond our own walls and works with the nuclear supply chain to build a diverse and inclusive workforce and space. #EqualityforAll

 - Indigenous Cultural Awareness Training

 - Nuclear in a Tik Tok Age